Category Archives: Weight Loss

 If you know how you form the habits you choose you can be better prepared to develop new ones.
 I use visualization a lot on the forming of new patterns after realizing that I was using visualization subconsciously all my life.
 When I lived in Tampa, Florida, I discovered after I moved to Temple Terrace, a suburb there, that I had been using a gas station in Temple Terrace which was out of my other neighborhood.
 When I was at that station, I felt like I was “at home”.
 In some ways our subconscious may be guiding us through all our major changes.

 As well as visualization, which I consciously choose to use now, I also believe in developing good habits about health.
-In January, 205, I decided that at age 74 my only health risk was that I was overweight by at least 30 pounds. have lost weight (20 pounds each time) three times in my life–during college, in my 40s, and in 2000.
-But time, I was 30+ overweight and practically sedentary.
+In January, 2015, I decided that at age 74 my only health risk was that I was overweight by 30 pounds.
+I have lost weight (20 pounds each time) three times in my life–during college, in my 40s, and in 2000.
+But this time, I was 30+ overweight and practically sedentary.
 I am at my computer 8-10 hours per day.

 In January when I decided to lose weight, I decided I would only add a daily bike ride to my routine.
 I wanted to learn the right foods for me and the proper portions.
 My Fitness Pal (which I mention here) helps me to choose my foods and portions by showing me what each food contains.
 It is a very easy tool to use as all my daily foods are shown on one page.

 I also decided that too many times I have improperly used exercise as a quick fix for my overeating.
 Exercise more and you get to eat more.
 Right?
 Wrong.
 It ony led to bigger portions than I needed and weight gain.
 So my first battle was to be with portions.
 To date, I have lost 16 pounds.